MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-PublicFolderMigrationRequest.md

 New-PublicFolderMigrationRequest -SourceDatabase PFDB01 -CSVData (Get-Content C:\PFMigration\CSVData.csv -Encoding Byte)
 ```

 This example creates a public folder migration request from the Exchange 2010 source public folder database PFDB01 and uses the CSVData.csv file that was created using the Export-PublicFolderStatistics.ps1 script.
-For more information, see Use serial migration to migrate public folders to Exchange 2013 from previous versions (https://technet.microsoft.com/library/jj150486.aspx).
+For more information, see [Use serial migration to migrate public folders to Exchange 2013 from previous versions](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/jj150486(v=exchg.150)).

 ## PARAMETERS